Thursday, July 31, 2025

 We found a small table for two and ordered the famous fish stew, salad, and coffee.
 The stew was fantastic - the best I've ever tasted.
 We also tried a couple of the freshly baked cakes, including Happy Marriage Rhubarb Cake and Apple Cake, and they were scrumptious.

-After lunch, we had a quick rest stop at Siglufjordur, a small fishing village.
-The weather was quite drizzly, and there was not much to do there.
 We explored the small waterfront and stopped by Harbour House Cafe for cappuccinos.
 There are many colorful houses (red, yellow, etc.) here (probably to help lighten the mood from the drizzly weather).

 We continued our drive further west and southwest, stopping briefly at an N1 service station in Hofsos for bathrooms and snacks.